Ethicalgrey/EthG_CTF/README.md

 # EthG_CTF
 # OwlSec
-my first CTF for OwlSec, shouldn't be to hard. begineer friendly :)
+my first CTF for OwlSec, shouldn't be to hard. beginner friendly :)